romaricpascal/romaricpascal.is/content/posts/adjust-font-size-css-custom-properties.md

 ---
 title: Adjust font size with CSS custom properties
+date: 2122-01-01
 type: post
 layout: post.pug
 draft: true
 ---
 For a given font-size, different fonts will render at a different height.
-More details: https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align
+More details: <https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align>
 This calls for some adjustments to minimise layout shifts.
 In the future, there'll be `font-size-adjust` and it'll be great.
 It's not quite there yet though.